zurbb/FaceTones/README.md

-# FaceTones, a co-modal NN that matches images to voices
+# FaceTones, a Multimodal NN that matches images to voices

-This project aims to create a voice-image representation that matches voice embeddings with corresponding images.
+Voice-image representation that matches voice embeddings with corresponding images.
 Read more here:
 https://engproj.cs.huji.ac.il/page/9804